Darko Bekić: Career

 In 1989, he joined the Institute for Contemporary History and renewed his political activity by participating in the establishment of the Croatian Social Liberal Party (HSLS), the first opposition party in Communist Yugoslavia along with Slavko Goldstein, Vlado Gotovac, Zvonko Lerotic, Bozo Kovacevic and others.
 At the founding convention, on May 20, 1989, he was elected a member of the executive committee.
 However, Bekic and Lerotic left the party soon after due to internal political disputes with Goldstein.
 In the summer of 1990, after the first multi-party elections in Croatia, the new, democratically elected President of the Socialist Republic of Croatia, Franjo Tudjman, engaged Bekic as his first Foreign Policy Advisor.
-In this capacity, he co-authored the proposal for the confederal transformation of Yugoslavia along with Prof. Dr. Vladimir Djuro Degan.
-This proposal was rejected by the Bush Administration as unacceptable.
+In this capacity, he co-authored the proposal for the confederal transformation of Yugoslavia along with Prof. Dr. Vladimir Đuro Degan.
+This proposal was rejected by the Bush administration as unacceptable.
 In 1992, he was appointed Ambassador/Permanent Representative of the now independent and internationally recognized Republic of Croatia to the OSCE in Vienna, where he was particularly engaged in the peace negotiations during the 1994 First Chechen War.
 He was a member of the Croatian delegation in the Bosnia-Herzegowina peace negotiations in 1994.
 In 1996, he was appointed Ambassador of Croatia to the Organisation of the United Nations in Geneva.
 In 1998, he was posted as Ambassador to the Republic of Portugal.
 From 2002 to 2004 he was Assistant Foreign Minister in the Cabinet of Prime Minister Ivica Račan.
 From 2006 to 2011, he was Ambassador of Croatia to the Kingdom of Morocco.
 Darko Bekić retired from diplomatic service in 2012 and is currently engaged as a free-lance political analyst, consultant, author and columnist.